amitkumarsaw/mysql/README.md

 # MySQL:
-Some of you might be confused about `SQL` and `MySQL`.
+Some of you might be confused between `SQL` and `MySQL`.
 The difference is really simple, SQL is a database language whereas MySQL is a database software.
 MySQL is database software which uses "SQL" language to query the database.

 Let's know more about MySQL,